luca-viola/facelock/README.md

 # facelock
-A python 3 application to lock the screen when you leave your seat and the camera cannot detect **_your_** face  anymore in front of it.
+A python 3 application that will lock the computer screen when you leave, and the camera won't detect **_your_** face in front of it anymore for a specified interval of time.

 ### The idea
 Locking the computer automatically is always painful.
-You can put a 10 second screensaver timeout, but if you stop using the mouse and the keyboard for whatever reason it becomes pretty annoying.
+You can put a 10 second screensaver timeout, but if you stop using the mouse and the keyboard, for whatever reason, it becomes pretty annoying pretty fast.
-Or I used a script that locked the screen when the signal strength of my bluetooth devices (phone or smartwatch) would drop to a certain threshold (meaning I am walking away).
-This worked well as long as I had a Linux workstation, now that I have been forced on a macbook I **really** do not want to learn ObSolete/X apis..
-I have better ways to waste my time.
+In the past, to protect my sessions from intrusions I wrote a script that locked the screen when the signal strength of my bluetooth devices (phone or smartwatch) would drop under a specified threshold (typically, when I walked away).
+This worked well as long as I had a Linux workstation, now that I have been forced on a macbook I **really** do not want to learn ObSolete/X apis in Objective C..
+I can come with better ways to waste my time.

-So here is the last idea: have the camera detect constantly **my** face in front of the screen, and when it does not see it anymore, lock the screen.
+Thinking and rethinking about zero-hassle ways to do this, I had a new idea: have the camera detect constantly **my** face in front of the screen, and when it does not see it anymore, lock it.

 ### How it works
 This is based on [dlib](http://dlib.net/), a machine learning C++ library that has incredible facial recognition features.
-Python has a package, face_recognition , which wraps dlib.
+In Python you can find a package called face_recognition that wraps dlib.
+Python was a natural choice to avoid having to do this in C++, as I am not really keen on the idea to learn any OSX specific stuff.
 The software goes in background and opens a Qt5 gui using a system tray icon.
 It uses opencv to read the camera frames, and it will perform a face recognition on the camera frames against a reference image.
-When the match is not present anymore, it will launch a command (typically to lock the screen).
+When the target face is not present anymore in the camera frames, it will launch a configurable command (typically to lock the screen).

+One of the main selling points of dlib is that its face recognition algorithms do not need training: just **one** image will suffice.

 **Warning**:
-On the first run facelock will check that there is a proper face image set in the preferences and prompt you to select one.
+On the first run facelock will check that there is a proper face image set in the preferences, otherwise it will prompt you to select one.
 It will similarly warn you of a missing external command to lock the screen in the settings (see below for how to set this on specific OSes).
+The image should be a clear front view picture of you, and that is usually enough.
+You can tune it and try different pictures (set them on the _Settings_ panel) and the Calibration utility.

+### Calibration
+Included in the repository there is a small utility called 'Calibration'.
+This can be launched from Facelock main menu, and will show a visual feedback on the face recognition process: it can be used to verify that the camera is working properly, the image is not doo dark,

 ### How to install it on OS/X
+The prerequisite is to have the brew package manager installed.
-First you need python 3:
+First thing you need python 3:

 `brew install python3`